HYDesmondLiu/B2RL/README.md

 The real building buffer is extracted from the readings of student labs in one the school buildings.
 The amount of datapoints in the buffers ranges from  170~260K, depends on the number of rooms involved and missing values.
-We obtain data of an entire year, from the beginning of July 2017 to the end of June 2018 of 15 rooms across 3 floors.
+We obtain data of an entire year, from the beginning of July 2017 to the end of June 2018 of 15 rooms across 3 floors (for most of the rooms, however, you might find the start and end dates of the entire dataset might be earlier and later.
+Due to missing and corrupted data, if we want to collect a similar amount of data for each room, the time period might be different from room to room.).
 Since the rooms on the same side of a floor often share similar thermal dynamics, we thus create batch data for each floor to ensure that the replay buffer reflects each variable air volume (VAV)’s thermal dynamics precisely.